 4. Aim(s) of the Policy:

-A review of Policy 393 has been undertaken by the Estates Operations Compliance, Fire Safety Team and Health Safety and Security Department with oversight by the Health and Safety Advisory Group, ensuring the document is in line with current legal and other requirements.
+A review of Policy 393 has been undertaken by the Estates Operations Compliance Group, ensuring the document is in line with current legal and other requirements.
+There have been no changes to the original policy.